apache/cxf/distribution/src/main/release/samples/aegis/README.txt

 Aegis Demo
 ====================

-This demo illustrates how to develop a service use the "code first", pojo based.
-This demo uses the Aegis data binding.
+This demo illustrates how to develop a service using a "code first", pojo based approach with the Aegis data binding.

 Building and running the demo using Maven
 ---------------------------------------